geg-tech/biblicallyaccuratekeyboard/journal.md

 ## POST BUILDING RECAP!!!!!!
 i think i was supposed to journal the build process 💀 ill try to recap everything with pictures on my phone as references <br/>

 ### KEYCAPS
 When I got my hackpad parts, I tested the original eyecaps on the milky yellow keycaps that came with the hackpad kit.
 At first I ws confused why it wouldn't fit on, but soon realized that the stem diameter was too big lmao (was 6mm, needed to be 5.4mm)
 Once I got the eyecap model fixed, I went back to my printer and made and painted the rest of the keycaps.
 I was pretty happy with the quality of the keycaps, but they looked pretty ugly and not like the render, particularly due to the lack of the yellow/gold sclera. <br/>
-After one or two hours of printing and gluing the sclera on, I finally had the first parts of the keyboard together :yay: (and accidentally glued my fungers together) <br/>
+After one or two hours of printing and gluing the sclera on, I finally had the first parts of the keyboard together (and accidentally glued my fungers together) <br/>
 I waited for some time for the Aliexpress parts to come in, and by 7/11 I had the parts on me. <br/>
 > forgot to take a picture of the box filled with the finished keycaps but you can see them later on when soldering :sadge:

 ### THOSE CONNECTORS I HATE (7/18/2025)
 As of now, I was testing the parts to see if they fit together correctly, and I noticed that the outer ring would always snap away or disconnect if I tried to assemble it with the connectors.
 At first I thought it was the sections and the left over support material messing up the measurements, but turns out the connectors were like 0.05mm too tall lol <br/>